ibm-cloud-docs/solution-tutorials/computer-vision-powerai.hidden.md

 2. Click **Create new data set** and give it a name
    - Click on the data set tile.
    - Click on **Import files** and point to the downloaded dataset folder
-   - Select a **lotus** image dataset folder and import the images to be uploaded for classification
+   - Select **lotus** image dataset folder and import the images to be uploaded for classification

+     There must be at least 2 categories.Each category must at least have 5 images.
+If you wish to categorize all the images, expand **categories** on the left pane, select **Uncategorized**, check **Select** on the top menu bar and then Assign a category.
+     {:tip}

 3. Categorize the objects
    - Select at least 5 images of a category type
-   - Click **Assign category**, give a name and click **Assign**
+   - Click **Assign category**, give **Lotus** as the name and click **Assign**
    - Repeat the steps with images from **sunflower** dataset folder

-   There must be at least 2 categories.Each category must at least have 5 images.
-   {:tip}

 4. Click **Train model**
-   - Modify the model name
+   - Modify the model name if you wish to
    - Select **Image classification** as your type of training
    - Select **System Default(GoogLeNet)** as your Optimization technique
    - Click **Train model**

 ### Deploy and test the model
 {: #deploy_test_model}
-1. Once the training is completed, check the accuracy and other parameters.
+1. Once the training is completed, check the accuracy and other parameters by clicking on **Model details**.
 2. To deploy the trained model, click **Deploy model**
    - Give it a name and click **Deploy**
    - Once the status changes to **Ready**, click on the model **name**